 Supply Chain Strategy: Overview

-A few questions at the start will help establish the potential gains of an agile supply chain:
+A few questions at the start will help establish the potential gains:

 - Does your current supply chain support your general business objectives or is it inhibiting your performance?